MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-one-click-join-from-welcome-screen-calendar.md

 ## How Welcome Screen calendar works

 The Welcome Screen calendar parses the meeting join URL from the comments of the invitation and uses it join the meeting.
-If the meeting join URL isn't present in the comments of the invite, the Surface Hub won't display the join button.
+If the meeting join URL isn't present in the comments of the invite, the Surface Hub doesn't display the join button.

 > [!NOTE]
 > If the Surface Hub is invited to a Cisco WebEx or Zoom meeting, the Welcome Screen calendar won't display the join button.

 ## Analyze meeting invitation comments

 The most common reason for a Surface Hub to not display the join button is due to Exchange deleting the meeting join URL from the invitation comments.
 This happens if the device account [Exchange property](/surface-hub/exchange-properties-for-surface-hub-device-accounts) DeleteComments is set to True.
-You can confirm if this is happening by doing the following:
+You can confirm if this is happening via the following steps:

 1. Open a web browser and navigate to [teams.microsoft.com](https://teams.microsoft.com/).
 2. Sign in with the Surface Hub device account credentials.
 3. Open the calendar and locate the Teams meeting that failed to display the join button on the Welcome Screen calendar.
 4. Select the meeting and press the expand icon.
 5. Below meeting info verify if the Teams meeting join URL is present or not.
 If missing, follow the [PowerShell](/surface-hub/troubleshoot-one-click-join-from-welcome-screen-calendar?branch=pr-en-us-1251#get-and-set-deletecomments-value) commands below to check the value of DeleteComments.
 6. If the Teams meeting URL is present, analyze the hyperlink to ensure it begins with "https://teams.microsoft.com" and doesn't redirect to a different site.
 If redirected, the Surface Hub may not understand the URL and therefore not display a join button.
-[Safe Links](/microsoft-365/security/office-365-security/safe-links-about?view=o365-worldwide) rewritten URLs, or any other third-party link scanning service is not compatible with One-click join.
+[Safe Links](/microsoft-365/security/office-365-security/safe-links-about?view=o365-worldwide) rewritten URLs, or any other third-party link scanning service isn't compatible with One-click join.
 Set up a [Safe Links policy](/microsoft-365/security/office-365-security/safe-links-policies-configure?view=o365-worldwide) to exclude the Surface Hub device account from this feature.

 ![GIF image showing how to open meeting and check for meeting join URL.](images/troubleshoot-join-button-2.gif)

 ## Get and set DeleteComments value

 PowerShell can be used to verify the current value of DeleteComments, and change it if needed.
-For the Surface Hub to display the join button DeleteComments must be set to False.
+For Surface Hub to display the join button, DeleteComments must be set to False.

  1. Connect to Exchange Online PowerShell.